imryn/M.M.A/README.md

 2. add new movie to list.
 3. you can see reviews of the new spider-man movie

+Developed with Angular 7 and used the "New York Times" API movies for getting the reviews.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.